HafizFasih/icp-book/icp-book/docs/part1-ideology/02-two-nation-theory.md

 ## Conclusion

-The Two-Nation Theory did not emerge overnight; it was a **gradual realization** born out of historical experience:
+The Two-Nation Theory did not emerge overnight; it was a **slow realization** born out of historical experience:

 1. **Sir Syed**: Began as a defense of Muslim culture and political rights
 2. **Allama Iqbal**: Gained philosophical depth and geographic shape
 3. **Quaid-e-Azam**: Transformed into a political reality

-It provided the **moral and democratic justification** for the Partition of India, proving that the peace of the Subcontinent lay in recognizing Muslims as a separate, sovereign nation.
+It provided the **moral and democratic reason** for the Partition of India, proving that the peace of the Subcontinent lay in recognizing Muslims as a separate, independent nation.

 ---